 Luxurious Palma and Mallorca

-Embarking on a weeklong sail from €450 per person reveals hidden bays with singular allure.
+A weeklong sail from around €450 per person opens up access to hidden bays with a character you simply can’t manufacture.

 Vibrant Ibiza Nightlife